 3 – Availability

 The vast majority of vehicles produced in the US today are automatic vehicles.
 As such, they are widely available and can easily be purchased on any new or used car lot.
 Manual transmission vehicles are in much less demand these days, as many new drivers aren’t proficient in shifting gears on their own.
-Any car, with the exception of a few high end sports cars, is available in automatic transmission, making it a great choice for someone looking to find a vehicle quickly.
+Any car, with the exception of a few high-end sports cars, is available with automatic transmission, making it a great choice for someone looking to find a vehicle quickly.

 4 – Fuel Usage

 If you look back a couple of years, many automatic engines took up a bit more fuel than their manual counterparts.
 This is because it generally takes more energy to power an automatic clutch system within the vehicle.
 However, according to the US Department of Energy, automakers have vastly improved the fuel efficiency of modern automatic vehicles.
 Oftentimes, automatic cars get the same, or higher, mileage than manual cars of the same model.